feinmann/most-frequent-commands/README.md

 1. Make sure you have some command history in fish shell
 2. Check if the custom history file exists at `~/.local/share/fish/custom_history`
 3. Try running `most-frequent-commands analyze --top 10` to see if it can read your history

+---

+[^1]: The `my_hist` function is based on a solution from [fish-shell issue #5938](https://github.com/fish-shell/fish-shell/issues/5938)